ArtInLines/setlXC/README.md

 SetlXC is a Compiler for the Programming Language [SetlX](https://randoom.org/Software/SetlX/) written in SetlX itself.

+## Disclaimer

+**This Project is a Work-In-Progress.
+As of now, only Tokenization and large parts of parsing are actually implemented.**

 ## Bootstrapping the Compiler

+**This is not possible yet, as the compiler is not capable of compiling itself yet.
+The information in this section will only be relevant in the future.**

 Since the Compiler is self-hosted (i.e. written in the language it compiles), the question arises of how to compile the compiler.
 More succintly, how does one bootstrap the compiler?